 Do you feel like everything in your life is chaotic and spiraling out of your control?
 Have you lost someone close to you and you feel as though your world is crumbling and you can’t stop it?
-I’ve been there as well, no knowing how to defeat depression and the darkness and feeling lost.
+I’ve been there as well, not knowing how to defeat depression and the darkness.
+Feeling lost.
 But there is a way to rebuild your life, to live in the light again.
-It isn’t a cure, but it is a way to start living a positive life again.
+It isn’t a cure, but it is a way to start living positive.

 What comes to mind first when you think of chaos?
 Maybe a void absent of all light; a black hole sucking everything into an abyss with no bottom — just nothingness.
 Maybe it is destruction; crumbling buildings and burning trees and hope lost.

 Maybe it’s just that vein-bursting-stand-still traffic on the way to work that makes you punch the horn of your car like you are Mohammed Ali, combine every fucking-shitty-asshole-damned curse word in your vocabulary, and causing you to clench your Starbucks cup so hard it begins to bleed caramel latté all over your starched slacks — pissing you off even more.

 For me?
 My comical chaos is myself as a cashier for an angry consumer mob ready to kill another human just to buy their shiny thingy-mabobber first — all of whom have wailing babies in the clutches of one hand and their Dolce & Gabbana clutches in the other hand.

 Some scholarly somebody (probably Greek) who sat somewhere important (probably under a tree) at some point in time (probably a long ass time ago) came up with the definition of “chaos” that went something like this:

 “Chaos is a bottomless pit, or also a chasm that may lead to the underworld, the ocean floor or hell.”

 Well that doesn’t sound pleasant.